jarusll/the-logs/index.md

 Running full fat Emacs on termux was slow, so I am using it on the vps.
 How cool is that, my own lil codespace.
 I'll push Manacher's algorithm tomorrow.

-Read about the actor model in concurrency and it's my favourite concurrency model.
+Read about the actor model in concurrency and it's my favorite concurrency model.
 I won't code anything concurrent until I have very good knowledge about it.

 # 2022-05-31